CamFlow/callgraphs/README.md

 The plugin only tracks static function calls, and does not care about compiler builtins or calls through function pointers.
 This could be added to a future version.

+## TODOs

+* Make SQLITE3 an optional dependency/optionally compilable
+* Implement a Neo4J binder like the SQLITE3 one (?)
+* Optionally track builtins
+* Optionally track dynamic function calls
+* Publish releases as .tar.gz archives
+* Collect more information/statistics from calls (what information?) (?)
+* Make this more GNU compliant (INSTALL, COPYING, MAINTAINERS, ChangeLog, etc.)